Clawfinger: Disbandment, occasional reunions and singles: 2012–2025

 In August 2013, Clawfinger announced that the band had disbanded.
 In May 2014, the band announced that they would perform a one-off show at the ZAKHID festival in Ukraine on 8 August 2014.
 The band would later perform additional one-off reunion shows, including two shows in 2015, two festival appearances in 2016 at Denmark's CopenHell Festival and Bulgaria's Summer Chaos Festival, and a performance at the Irreversible Festival 2017 in Switzerland.

 On 4 August 2017, the band released the single "Save Our Souls", their first new material in ten years.
 Two years later, a new single, "Tear You Down", was released on 4 October 2019.
 The band's latest single, "Environmental Patients", was released on 4 March 2022.
 In June of that year, the band performed at Sweden Rock Festival.

+Before We All Die: 2025–2026

 On 21 June 2025, Clawfinger announced they had signed a new record deal with Perception Label - A division of Reigning Phoenix Music, and that they would be releasing a new song, Scum.
+The new album Before We All Die was released on 20 February 2026.